AxisCommunications/acap-native-sdk-examples/remote-debug-example/README.md

 ### Install the ACAP application to device

-To install the ACAP application on your device, run the following command from the same terminal:
+To install the ACAP application on your device, make sure to enable the `Allow unsigned apps` toggle through the web interface and run the following command from the same terminal:

 ```sh
 eap-install.sh <AXIS_DEVICE_IP> <ADMIN_ACCOUNT> <PASSWORD> install